UdSAES/designetz_logger/README.md

 log.info('info message with code 30000', 30000)
 ```

-The output on STDOUT looks like this
+The output on STDOUT looks like this:
 ```json
 {"name":"log_to_stdout","hostname":"hostxyz","pid":15072,"level":30,"msg":"info message with code 30000","code":30000,"time":"2018-07-21T14:00:31.783Z"}
 ```